teatyped/ORM-ECOM-oats/README.md

-# E-commerce Back End Starter Code
+# E-commerce Back End code

 ## Description
 Create a back end for an e-commerce site.
 A starter code was given to complete the back end.
 This was built using Express.js, Sequelize, and MySQL database.